-Planning a maternity or paternity leave of absence can sound overwhelming but we can help you prepare for this exciting milestone.
+Planning a maternity leave of absence can sound overwhelming, but we can help you prepare for this exciting milestone.

 We are also here to help you all year long, just call our office and we will be glad to set up an appointment to discuss questions you may have.
 In the meantime, here are a few items you should review first...

 A few key items you should know:

 - Request for Leave – your letter should be sent to Human Resource 60 days prior to the start of your leave of absence.
 Note: It is always wiser to take the minimum amount of time and extend your leave of absence.

 - Request for an Extension – your request must be submitted to Human Resources 60 days prior to the end of your initial leave.
 If you do not return within your 12 week FMLA period, you can not return until the beginning of the next marking period.

 - How long can I stay on a child rearing leave of absence?
 As per contract: "A child rearing leave shall be granted upon request to any tenured employee for a period which shall not extend beyond the second June 30th for twelve (12) month employees, and August 31st for ten (10) month employees, after the date on which the leave is granted.
 All such leaves shall end on the last day of a marking period, or the last day of the school year in the case of the last marking period."